Skip to content

 Notes:

-- The `any_value` function can be used with any type of column.
+- The `any_value` function can be used with any type of input.

-- The result column will have the same type as the input column.
+- The result column will have the same type as the input expression.

 - The result of `any_value` is non-deterministic,